 Requires 30 graduate credits (9 credits from Core Course Requirement and 21 credits from Electives) and passing a comprehensive examination covering research methods, social theory and social justice.
 The comprehensive examination will be administered by the Sociology Department Graduate Advisory Committee each semester.

-Special Project SOC 600 - Directed Independent Study and Research – 3 credits
+Special Project SOC 594 - Special Project in Sociology – 3 credits

 Requires 27 credits (9 credits from Core Course Requirement and 18 credits from Electives) of approved course work and successful completion of a special project (3-credits) for a total of 30 credits.
 Special projects will be conducted under the supervision of an approved department faculty advisor and committee.

 - SOC 590 - Thesis Proposal in Sociology – 3 credits

 - SOC 591 - Thesis Research in Sociology – 3 credits